thellimist/kodem-cli/README.md

 ### Environement Variables

-All you is `.env` file inside your directory.
+All you need is `.env` file inside your directory.
 Kodem will take care of the rest.

 ## Requirments
 Nodejs v8+